Senate Commerce Committee Chair Matt Klein’s Budget Includes Provision to Keep Prescription Drug Costs in Check

 SAINT PAUL, Minn. – Senate Majority Leader Kari Dziedzic (DFL-Minneapolis) said today the Senate DFL Majority has passed a budget measure that puts in place long-overdue consumer protections to keep prescription drug costs in check, help students across the state navigate student loan debt, prevent predatory criminals from victimizing Minnesotans, and move the state toward eliminating costs for primary health care.

 Majority Leader Dziedzic said the Commerce and Consumer Protection Budget bill, authored by Senator Matt Klein (DFL-Mendota Heights), puts in place several consumer protections that will keep money in the pockets of Minnesotans.

 “Minnesotans have told us they want us to stop price gouging by big prescription drug companies and to make other health costs easier to afford.
-They also want us to help students struggling with student loan debt, and to protecting Minnesota seniors from financial fraud,” said Majority Leader Dziedzic.
-“These consumer protections are long overdue and are a priority for the DFL Majority.
-We intend to keep pushing these and other consumer protections to help Minnesotans afford their lives by getting this important bill over the finish line.”
+They also want us to help students struggling with student loan debt, and to protect Minnesota seniors from financial fraud,” said Majority Leader Dziedzic.
+“These consumer protections are long overdue and will help Minnesotans afford their lives, and we have made them a priority and now we’ve gotten them over the finish line.”

-After the Commerce and Consumer Protection budget measure is passed by the House, negotiators from both chambers will finalize the bill before it is sent to the Governor to be signed into law.
+After the final Commerce and Consumer Protection budget is passed by the House, it will go to the Governor to be signed into law.